PreEmptive logo

 Why JavaScript?

 JavaScript is easy to learn and easy to use.
-Beginners can quickly get to work on simple projects and code to create front-end web services, while more experienced developers are now using JavaScript for back-end development and digital transformation projects.
+Beginners can quickly work on simple projects and code to create front-end web services, while more experienced developers are now using JavaScript for back-end development and digital transformation projects.

-Combine these frameworks with a rapidly growing and dedicated JavaScript community and it’s no surprise that this programming language now dominates the market and continues to evolve.
+Combine these frameworks with a rapidly growing and dedicated JavaScript community, and it’s no surprise that this programming language now dominates the market and continues to evolve.

 Why Obfuscate?